Loop in scala

 Conclusion

-The for loop in Scala is similar to those in other languages but is more powerful and flexible.
-It can iterate over ranges, collections, and more. while traditional loops like for and while are available and sometimes useful.
-For functional programming, using for comprehensions and higher-order functions.
+The for loop in Scala is more powerful and flexible compared to traditional loops in other languages.
+It can iterate over ranges, collections, and more.
+While traditional loops like for and while are available, functional programming techniques like for comprehensions and higher-order functions (map, filter, flatMap, and fold) are often preferred in Scala.